GEM: Glare or Gloom, I Can Still See You -- End-to-End Multimodal Object Detection: Experiments

 GEM is trained with scalar fusion and mask fusion methods, i.e., $g_\text{sa}$, $g_\text{sc}$, $g_\text{ma}$ and $g_\text{mc}$ for deterministic weighted fusion driven by Equations~\eqref{eqn:scalarfusion} and~\eqref{eqn:maskfusion}, while it is also trained with $g_\text{sf}$ for stochastic feature fusion.
-The backbone features extractors for both sensor streams and the transformer block are pre-trained on MSCOCO dataset on RGB images as in~\cite{Carion2020a}.
+The backbone feature extractors for both sensor streams and the transformer block are pre-trained on MSCOCO dataset on RGB images as in~\cite{Carion2020a}.
 For the FLIR thermal dataset, each model is trained on a cluster with 2 GPUs for 100 epochs while the models for the SUNRGB-D dataset are trained with 4 GPUs for 300 epochs.
-The batch size is set to 2, while the learning rate for the features extractor backbones, fusion networks, and transformer block is set to $8 \times 10^{-6}$.
-We employ ResNet-50 as the features extractor, while we also train $g_\text{sc}$ on MobileNet v2~\cite{howard2017mobilenets} for the FLIR thermal dataset.
-To guide the fusion process and mimic harsh lighting condition for the RGB sensor, we also employ Random Shadows and Highlights (RSH) data augmentation as proposed in \cite{mazhar2021rsh}.
+Similarly, the models for L515-Indoor are trained on a cluster with 2 GPUs for 300 epochs with a batch size of 1.
+The batch size for the FLIR-Thermal and SUNRGBD datasets is set to 2, while the learning rate for the feature extractor backbones, fusion networks, and transformer block is set to $8 \times 10^{-6}$ for all datasets.
+We employ ResNet-50 as the feature extractor, while we also train $g_\text{sc}$ on MobileNet v2~\cite{howard2017mobilenets} for the FLIR thermal dataset.
+To guide the fusion process and mimic harsh lighting conditions for the RGB sensor, we also employ Random Shadows and Highlights (RSH) data augmentation as proposed in \cite{mazhar2021rsh}.
 RSH develops immunity against lighting perturbations in the convolutional neural networks, which is desirable for real world applications.
+We additionally implement SSD512 object detector with VGG16 backbones in a multi-modal setting in two configurations, i.e., a simple averaging fusion as the baseline method (SSD-BL) and a weighted averaging fusion scheme (SSD-WA) similar to $g_{\text{sa}}$.
+The anchor/default boxes are configured for both SSD-BL and SSD-WA in a fashion similar to that for the MS-COCO dataset.
+These models are trained for 800 epochs in a single GPU setup with a batch size 1 and a learning rate $1 \times 10^{-4}$ which decays with a decaying factor 0.2 after the first 520,000 iterations.

-\subsubsection{Evaluation}
+\subsection{Evaluation}